-Where detector systems include intrinsically safe circuits, plans of the arrangements are to be submitted and approved.

-- (E) Detectors serving a cargo hold is to be capable of being functionally tested in situation when the hold is empty using either direct or indirect methods. - (3) Installation of sensors - (A) The sensors are to be located in a protected position that is communication with the aft part of the cargo hold such that position of the sensor detects the level that is representative of the levels in the actual hold space.
-These sensors are to be located either as close to the centerline as practicable, or at both the port and starboard sides of the cargo hold. - (B) The detector installation should not inhibit the use of any sounding pipe or other water level gauging device for cargo holds or other spaces and detectors and equipment are to be installed where they are accessible for survey, maintenance and repair.
+- Where detector systems include intrinsically safe circuits, plans of the arrangements are to be submitted and approved.
+(2022) - (E) Detectors serving a cargo hold is to be capable of being functionally tested in situation when the hold is empty using either direct or indirect methods. - (3) Installation of sensors - (A) The sensors are to be located in a protected position that is communication with the aft part of the cargo hold such that position of the sensor detects the level that is representative of the levels in the actual hold space.
+These sensors are to be located either as close to the centerline as practicable, or at both the port and starboard sides of the cargo hold. - (B) The detector installation should not inhibit the use of any sounding pipe or other water level gauging device for cargo holds or other spaces and detectors and equipment are to be in-